-36Kr Holdings Inc.'s (KRKR) CEO Dagang Feng on Q3 2020 Results - Earnings Call Transcript

 Operator

-Your next question comes from the line of [indiscernible] of CICC [ph].
+Your next question comes from the line of Shan Jiao of CICC.
 Please ask your questions.

 [Foreign Language]